someshnarwade/someshnarwade/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Simple Chatty Bot Project
+- 🔭 I’m currently working on Credit Calculator Project.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python on JetBrains Academy, Percipio and TechWithTim.
-- 👯 I’m looking to collaborate on Automation Projects
+- 👯 I’m looking to collaborate on Automation Projects.
-- 🤔 I’m looking for help with Web Scraping
+- 🤔 I’m looking for help with Web Scraping Project.
-- 💬 Ask me about Anything
+- 💬 Ask me about Anything.
 - 📫 How to reach me: someshnarwade@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: Anything is fine.
 - ⚡ Fun fact: I have a secret BitBucket account with Python 4.0 repository!